pachyderm/pachyderm/examples/deferred_processing/automated_deferred_processing/README.md

 ```

 That line is inserted prior to creating the branch,
-making the pipeline transform in `branch-mover.pipeline`
+making the pipeline transform in `branch-mover.json`
 look like this:

 ```